-This course is designed to give the student a general overview of the real estate space.
+This course is designed to give the students a general overview of the real estate space.
 Topics include an introduction to real estate markets (sources of demand), real estate finance, project evaluation, elements of real estate law, appraisals, property development and property management.
 Business majors only.
-Prerequisite: FINA 210.
+Prerequisite: FINA 210 or FINA 211.
 Students cannot receive credit for both ENTM 232 and FINA 232.